hacknlove/onGet/README.md

 The callback is called with the state of the url as the only parameter.

 #### options.interval
-The interval to re-check the `url`, in milliseconds
+The interval to re-check the `url`, in milliseconds.

-Only for external sources, like `fetch`, `localStorage` and `sessionStorage`

-You can pass Infinity to disable the periodical checks
+Only for those plugins that periodically check the sources for value changes.

+The actual interval is the minimum of all the intervals for the same url.
+If the minimum interval is Infinite, there will not be periodical checks.

 Be careful with passing too low values, because you can degrade the performance of the application.

 #### options.first
 The first value to initialize the state, if it has been initialized yet.
-On external sources, it could not change the actual value.
 See the plugin documentation.

+### useOnGet(url, options) => value
+React hook that reloads the component when the state of url changes

+`options` are passed to `onGet`

 ### set(url, value, doPospone) => undefined
 It sets the state for the url.